Simpsorama: Plot

-At Springfield Elementary School, Principal Skinner is showing Bart's class a time capsule intended to be opened a thousand years later and tells the students to each put something inside.
-Bart, having forgotten to bring something to put in it, puts a sandwich that he blows his nose into.
-At a ceremony, Mayor Quimby lowers the time capsule into the town square in front of the statue of Jebediah Springfield.
-When they dig up the hole, they notice some green ooze pouring out.

-Later that night, the Simpsons hear a strange noise outside.
-Marge then hears something glugging and belching downstairs.
-Homer and Bart decide to go to the basement and investigate.
-Down in the basement, Bart sees a shadowy figure opening up a can of Duff Beer, who is revealed to be Bender, who says he is from the future.
-Homer and Bender become instant best friends.
-The next day, Lisa starts to doubt that Bender is actually from the future, since technology in the present is relatively advanced, so she takes him to Professor Frink's laboratory.
-Bender admits that he does not recall why he was sent to the present, so Frink unplugs and re-plugs Bender's mission protocol, causing Bender to reveal his mission is to terminate Homer; however, he cannot bring himself to do it.
-A hologram of Leela, Fry, and some rabbit-shaped creatures that are attacking New New York appears.
-When Lisa asks why Homer must be killed, Professor Farnsworth replies that the creatures have Homer's DNA and Bender was sent back to kill Homer before the creatures could evolve from him.
-Farnsworth, Leela and Fry go into the past to kill Homer themselves, but Bender protects Homer, preventing Leela from shooting him.
-Everyone goes back to the house except Farnsworth, Frink and Lisa, who remain at the lab to analyze a DNA sample.
+Principal Skinner shows a time capsule to be opened a thousand years later and tells each student in Bart's class to put something inside.
+Bart puts in a sandwich which he has blown his nose into, while Milhouse puts in his lucky rabbit's foot.
+As the town prepares to bury the capsule, nuclear waste from Springfield Nuclear Power Plant seeps into the hole, but they bury it anyway.
+That night, the Simpsons hear a noise outside their house.
+Marge hears something in the basement, and Homer and Bart go to investigate.
+They find Bender, who says he is from the future.
+Homer and Bender become friends.
+Lisa doubts that Bender is from the future, since present-day technology is relatively advanced, so she takes him to Professor Frink.
+Bender does not recall why he was sent to the present, so Frink restarts Bender, causing him to reveal his mission is to kill Homer.
+However, Bender cannot bring himself to do it.

-When Farnsworth, Frink and Lisa get to the house, Farnsworth reveals that the DNA was only half of Homer's, with the other half belonging to Marge; they must kill one of their children instead now.
-Bender's rear shows a hologram of the creatures attacking Linda and Morbo, who report that the creatures have started evolving.
-One of the rabbits eats Linda and transforms into a lizard-like creature that resembles Bart, who then remembers that when he put his sandwich in the time capsule, it touched Milhouse's lucky rabbit's foot and the toxic ooze in the hole touched the items in the time capsule, mutating them into rabbit-like creatures with Bart's DNA.
-The Simpsons and the Planet Express crew arrive in the town square to dig up the capsule, but the time travel portal is damaged, sending everyone but Maggie and Bender to the year 3014.
+A communication hologram from the Planet Express team appears out of Bender, showing rabbit-like creatures attacking New New York in the future.
+When Lisa asks why Homer must be killed, Professor Farnsworth replies that the creatures have Homer's DNA, and Bender was sent back to kill Homer before the creatures could evolve from him.
+Farnsworth, Leela, and Fry go into the past to kill Homer themselves, using Bender as a time machine, but Bender prevents Leela from shooting Homer.
+Farnsworth, Frink, and Lisa investigate the situation.
+Farnsworth reveals that the DNA was only half Homer's, with the other half belonging to Marge, and says they must kill whichever of the Simpson children the creatures evolved from.
+Bender shows another hologram from the future of the creatures transforming into lizard-like creatures that resemble Bart, who suggests that his sandwich in the time capsule, Milhouse's rabbit's foot, and the ooze in the hole could have created rabbit-like creatures with Bart's DNA.
+They go to dig up the capsule, but in the future, the creatures damage the time travel portal, sending everyone but Maggie and Bender to the future.